Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Abstract

 \section{Abstract}

-A central object in optimal stopping theory is the single-choice prophet inequality for independent, identically distributed random variables: Given a sequence of random variables $X_1, \dots, X_n$ drawn independently from a distribution $F$, the goal is to choose a stopping time $\tau$ so as to maximize $\alpha$ such that for all distributions $F$ we have $\mathbb{E}[X_\tau] \geq \alpha \cdot \mathbb{E}[\max_t X_t]$.
-What makes this problem challenging is that the decision whether $\tau=t$ may only depend on the values of the random variables $X_1,\dots,X_t$ and on the distribution $F$.
-For quite some time the best known bound for the problem was $\alpha \geq 1-1/e \approx 0.632$ \citep{HillK82}.
-Only recently this bound was improved by \citet{AbolhassaniEEHK17}, and a tight bound of $\alpha \approx 0.745$ was obtained by \citet{CorreaFHOV17}.

-The case where $F$ is unknown, such that the decision whether $\tau=t$ may depend only on the values of the first $t$ random variables but not on $F$, is equally well motivated (e.g.,~\citep{AzarKW14}) but has received much less attention.
-A straightforward guarantee for this case of $\alpha\geq 1/e\approx 0.368$ can be derived from the solution to the secretary problem.
-Our main result is that this bound is tight.
-Motivated by this impossibility result we investigate the case where the stopping time may additionally depend on a limited number of samples from~$F$.
-An extension of our main result shows that even with $o(n)$ samples $\alpha\leq 1/e$, so that the interesting case is the one with $\Omega(n)$ samples.
-Here we show that $n$ samples allow for a significant improvement over the secretary problem, while $O(n^2)$ samples are equivalent to knowledge of the distribution: specifically, with $n$ samples $\alpha\geq 1-1/e \approx 0.632$ and $\alpha\leq\ln(2) \approx 0.693$, and with $O(n^2)$ samples $\alpha\geq 0.745-\epsilon$ for any $\epsilon>0$.
+A central object of study in optimal stopping theory is the single-choice prophet inequality for independent, identically distributed random variables: given a sequence of random variables $X_1,\dots,X_n$ drawn independently from the same distribution, the goal is to choose a stopping time~$\tau$ such that for the maximum value of~$\alpha$ and for all distributions, $\mathbb{E}[X_\tau] \geq \alpha \cdot \mathbb{E}[\max_t X_t]$.
+What makes this problem challenging is that the decision whether $\tau=t$ may only depend on the values of the random variables $X_1,\dots,X_t$ and on the distribution~$F$.
+For a long time the best known bound for the problem had been $\alpha \geq 1-1/e \approx 0.632$, but recently a tight bound of $\alpha \approx 0.745$ was obtained.
+The case where $F$ is unknown, such that the decision whether $\tau=t$ may depend only on the values of the random variables $X_1,\dots,X_t$, is equally well motivated but has received much less attention.
+A straightforward guarantee for this case of $\alpha\geq 1/e\approx 0.368$ can be derived from the well-known optimal solution to the secretary problem, where an arbitrary set of values arrive in random order and the goal is to maximize the probability of selecting the largest value.
+We show that this bound is in fact tight.
+We then investigate the case where the stopping time may additionally depend on a limited number of samples from~$F$, and show that even with $o(n)$ samples $\alpha\leq 1/e$.
+On the other hand, $n$ samples allow for a significant improvement, while $O(n^2)$ samples are equivalent to knowledge of the distribution: specifically, with $n$ samples $\alpha\geq 1-1/e\approx 0.632$ and $\alpha\leq\ln(2)\approx 0.693$, and with $O(n^2)$ samples $\alpha\geq 0.745-\varepsilon$ for any $\varepsilon>0$.